kumogata/kumogata/README.md

 Usage: kumogata <command> [args] [options]

 Commands:
-  create   PATH_OR_URL [STACK_NAME]  Creates resources as specified in the template validate PATH_OR_URL               Validates a specified template convert  PATH_OR_URL               Convert a template format update   PATH_OR_URL STACK_NAME    Updates a stack as specified in the template delete   STACK_NAME                Deletes a specified stack list     [STACK_NAME]              List summary information for stacks
+  create   PATH_OR_URL [STACK_NAME]  Create resources as specified in the template validate PATH_OR_URL               Validate a specified template convert  PATH_OR_URL               Convert a template format update   PATH_OR_URL STACK_NAME    Update a stack as specified in the template delete   STACK_NAME                Delete a specified stack list     [STACK_NAME]              List summary information for stacks

 Options: